Ekaterina-hub140/Ekaterina/README.md

   2 games - BlackJack game (cards game) and a TicTacToe game

-  Some algorythimic problems from Tinkoff bank (T-bank after rebranding) - the tasks 2025 Jan, 7 tasks with solutions.
+  Some algorythmic problems from Tinkoff bank (T-bank after rebranding) - the tasks 2025 Jan, 7 tasks with solutions.
 Got all OK status but again, the tests are only 1 per task, the solution is not 100% guaranteed correct (need at least 50 tests to ensure it works under all conditions) but I did what I could.

   13 programs: